prowriting/prowritingaid.csharp/docs/TextApi.md

 <a name="post"></a>
 # **Post**
-> AsyncResponseTextAnalysisResponse Post (TextAnalysisRequest request)
+> AsyncResponseTextAnalysisResponse Post (TextAnalysisRequest requestp)